kailan/esi/README.md

 # esi

-A barebones Rust implementation of Edge Side Includes designed for Fastly Compute@Edge.
+A streaming Edge Side Includes parser and executor designed for Fastly Compute@Edge.

-The goal is to fully implement the [ESI Language Specification 1.0](https://www.w3.org/TR/esi-lang/).
+The implementation is currently a subset of the [ESI Language Specification 1.0](https://www.w3.org/TR/esi-lang/).

 The main branch of this repository was a proof of concept to show that ESI is possible at the edge.
 This branch aims to be a more robust implementation, capable of request and response streaming.
 The API will likely change as this becomes possible.